-- 2.50 As demonstrated within the SEA, the site has scored well against the majority of identified topics and is deemed to have a neutral or positive effect against numerous criteria.
-The topics in which the site has scored negatively are not considered to be a barrier to development and can be appropriately addressed. - 2.51 The proposed site at Mains of Cowie provides the opportunity to deliver a logical mixed-use extension to Stonehaven, located in a sustainable location within close proximity to the town centre and will deliver much needed facilities and affordable homes in an area of acute need.
-The land use proposed (school and food retail) will also meet long-standing aspirations for the settlement. - 2.52 The land is controlled by SMH who have a proven track record of housing delivery in this location which demonstrates unlike other sites identified for development in the PLDP that the site is effective and will be delivered.
+2.46 As demonstrated within the SEA, the site has scored well against the majority of identified topics and is deemed to have a neutral or positive effect against numerous criteria.
+The topics in which the site has scored negatively are not considered to be a barrier to development and can be appropriately addressed.

+- 2.47 The proposed site at Mains of Cowie provides the opportunity to deliver a logical mixed-use extension to Stonehaven, located in a sustainable location within close proximity to the town centre and will deliver much needed facilities and affordable homes in an area of acute need.
+The inclusion of a Primary School will also meet long-standing aspirations for the settlement. - 2.48 The land is controlled by SMH who have a proven track record of housing delivery in this location which demonstrates unlike other sites identified for development in the PLDP that the site is effective and will be delivered.
 This, along with the absence of infrastructure constraints, will ensure short term delivery of housing to assist the Council in meeting their housing target and support the aims of the LDP and objectives of the Stonehaven settlement strategy.

-Appendix 1
+Appendix 1:

-Representation to the Aberdeenshire Main Issues Report 2019 - Site KN050
+Representation to the Aberdeenshire Main Issues Report 2019 - Site KN051